Amy Werbel, PhD

 View Dr. Werbel's CV (PDF)

-Lust on Trial: American Art, Law, and Culture during the Reign of Anthony Comstock (in progress).
+Lust on Trial: American Art, Law, and Culture during the Reign of Anthony Comstock (New York: Columbia University Press, forthcoming).

 Thomas Eakins: Art, Medicine, and Sexuality in Nineteenth-Century Philadelphia (New Haven and London: Yale University Press, 2007).
 Read reviews.